 The demand for higher education in Malaysia is expected to grow as population increases and in tandem with the government emphasis on human capital development.
-Ranking classification among universities has significant influence towards the management process in universities in this country.
-The World Bank Report entitled Malaysian Economic Monitor: Smart Cities 2011 highlighted Malaysia spends slightly more than most countries on its tertiary educations.
+Ranking classification among universities has significant influenced towards the management process in universities in this country.
+The World Bank Report titled Malaysian Economic Monitor: Smart Cities 2011 highlighted Malaysia spends slightly more than most countries on its tertiary educations.
 Unfortunately, leading Malaysian universities perform relatively poorly in global ranking.
 As an immediate action, further measures to improve university performance should be adopted (The World Bank, 2011).

 Ministry of Higher Education of Malaysia has carried out various efforts to improve Malaysian higher education institutions status as a centre of excellence in education internationally.
 For example, public universities are categorized into either research, focused, or comprehensive universities.
 In another development, government grants autonomy status to public universities that meet the requirements.
 Financial allocation to these universities is given based on the performance of those institutions and code of governance and governance index has been developed to enhance accountability.
 Autonomy is also expected to expedite the transformation process of the university.
 Accelerated Programme for Excellence (APEX) was introduced in 2008 with the underlying purpose to increase innovation, performance and encourage excellence among public universities.

-As an economic environment change, universities have to be proactive in planning and controlling their activities as they have to responsible and accountable to the stakeholders.
-Performance management system can be used as a mean to implement strategy, align behaviors and support decision making to arrive at this objective.
+As an economic environment change, universities have to be proactive in planning and controlling their activities as they have to be responsible and accountable to the stakeholders.
+Performance management system can be used as a means to implement strategy, align behaviors and support decision making to arrive at this objective.

 Theory of Work Performance

 The organizational excellence depends on their ability to optimize the resources such as financial, equipment and manpower.
 However, existing theories failed to provide the basis to forecast individual employee excellence (Blumberg & Pringle, 1982).
 Therefore, the interaction between the ability to perform tasks, willingness to perform tasks and opportunity has been recommended by Blumberg and Pringle (1982) as a theory which can be used to forecast individual work performance.
-In their working paper on proposed exploration of three-dimensional, Blumberg and Pringle has called it as the theory of work performance.
+In their working paper on proposed exploration of three-dimensional, Blumberg and Pringle have called it as the theory of work performance.

 The ability to perform refers to physiological and cognitive capacity allowing individuals perform effectively.
 Examples are individual knowledge, skills, intelligence, health and stamina.
 While the psychological characteristics and emotions that influence the degree of an individual's ability to perform each task refers to the willingness to carry out tasks.
 Willingness can be associated with the effects of job satisfaction, personality, job involvement, attitude and expectations for the role of perception.

-Even if an individual has the ability to perform the work and willingness to do their work, there are also situations in which the individual fails to achieve excellence performance.
+Even if an individual has the ability to perform the work and willingness to do his work, there are also situations in which the individual fails to achieve excellence performance.
 This is because there are environmental factors that drive excellence of the work done.
 Examples of environmental factors which affect an individual's work are colleagues, supervision, policies and rules of the organization.
 Blumberg and Pringle (1982) suggests that three interaction factor as a function of individual work performance and forecasting can be noted in the form p = f (capacity x willingness x opportunities).
 This interaction can be illustrated by Figure 1.

 Figure 1: Dimensions of Work Performance